 Most of the HDDs I’ve bought over the years for myself, family or friends were Seagate or Western Digital and I never had any reasons for complaint with any brand.
 Even though Seagate Backup Plus is the cheapest 4TB external hard drive on our list, it doesn’t mean it’s not really good.

 It connects via USB 3.0 to your PC or Mac and also comes with its proprietary backup app.
-I prefer to do it on my own though and never used that feature, to be honest, but the software is perfect for the less tech-savvy.
+I prefer to do it on my own though and never used that feature, to be honest, but the software is perfect for the less tech-savvy or for automation.

 But remember that you’re not going to constantly copy files over, so that shouldn’t be a problem.
-It is a great product!
+It is a great product overall and also comes with extended peace of mind for you thanks to its included 2-year limited warranty, but also Rescue Data Recovery Services.

 WD My Passport Portable External Hard Drive